 You only pay for what you need

-In the next section, we'll show how our pricing model is designed to save you money while still providing the expert support your family deserves.
+In the next section, we'll show our in-house rates, introduce the advocates on our team, and explain how transparent pricing can save you money while still providing the expert support your family deserves.

 FindParentAdvocates.com: Quality Advocacy at an Affordable Rate